sasilver75/obsidian/~ Ideas.md

 - MCTS for Synthetic Data Generation?
 	- ![[Pasted image 20240702225605.png|300]]
 - > "I'm still of the mind that there do not exist good multi-turn datasets or other resources of bootstrapping anything like L3 or Gemma (without copious abuse of GPT-4 class models)." - Teortaxes
+- There are a bunch of papers for synthetic IFT and IFT evaluation that try to create taxonomies of skills -- See AgentInstruct and Skill-Mix, and look for others for information.
+It would be nice to compile that into a blog post or something.

 https://x.com/thesephist/status/1734966611814289756?s=20